leagerxd/SelfAssessment/Skills/JavaScript.md

   - undefined: 🖐️ used
   - null: 🖐️ used
   - Proxy: 👂 heard
-  - weak collections: 👂 heard
+  - weak collections: 🖐️ used
-  - timers: 👂 heard
+  - timers: 🖐️ used
-  - EventEmitter:👂 heard
+  - EventEmitter: 🖐️ used
   - RegExp: 👂 heard
   - Date: 🖐️ used
-  - BigInt:👂 heard
+  - BigInt: 👂 heard
 - Infrastructure
   - V8:👂 heard
   - Node.js: 🎓 known